hub-kubernetes/kubernetes-CKA/multi-master-hard-way/README.md

 *     LoadBalancer  - 1 cpu x 2 GB

-# Install necessary software on kubectl node
+# Overview of SSL/TLS certificates

 ##  What are SSL certificates ?